 Job searching is industry-specific.
 Students should be aware of the optimal way to find employment in their particular field.

 · Encourage students to attend campus networking events and job fairs.
 If possible, incentivize attendance with extra credit.
-See Virtual Events here.
+See our home page to see scheduled events.

 · Students can access jobs, internships, and career fairs via Handshake.